 Rieslaner High quality late-ripening crossing of Riesling and Silvaner.
 Tiny amounts of outstanding sweet wines can be produced in Germany’s Pfalz, Baden and Franken regions when the grapes are fully ripe.

 Riesling This outstanding white grape has an almost infinite number of expressions.
 Styles vary from bone dry to intensely sweet, from low alcohol to powerful and full-bodied.
 Its impressive range of flavours including apple, citrus, peach and apricot, are complemented by a minerality that subtle differences of place or terroir bring.
 It is nearly almost made varietally and aged in stainless steel or large old wood.
 Obtaining full ripeness and the right balance between sugar and acidity is crucial to quality.
 The most delicate, exquisite Riesling comes from Germany though there are many different expressions there while Alsace provides the fullest, most powerful examples.
 Austria’s Wachau is closer to this style than Germany but with purity and minerality of its own.
 Australia also produces high quality Riesling, showing different expressions from Western Australia to the Clare, Eden Valley and Tasmania.
 The considerable potential for Riesling in New Zealand has yet to be fully realised.
 Good examples also come from the US; as much in Washington State and the Fingers Lakes region of New York State as California or Oregon.
 Some examples of Canadian Icewine are based on Riesling.
-A small number of decent wines have also emerged from Spain, South Africa and Chile.
+A few number of decent wines have also emerged from Spain, South Africa and Chile.

 Rondo Hybrid grape variety that has enjoyed some success in England.
 It originates in Germany where it is planted in the Rheinhessen region and can be found as far north as Denmark.
 The key to success is early ripening with good colour and sugar concentration.
 Generally at its best in blends with other varieties.